Policy on Academic Freedom, Responsibility, and Tenure

 Regardless of the stated term or other provisions of any appointments, written notice that an appointment for a probationary period is not to be renewed shall be given to the faculty member in advance of the expiration of his/her appointment, as follows: (1) not later than March 1 of the first academic year of service, if the appointment expires at the end of that year; or, if a one-year appointment terminates during an academic year, at least three months in advance of its termination; (2) not later than December 15 of the second academic year of service, if the appointment expires at the end of that year; or if an initial two-year appointment terminates during an academic year, at least six months in advance of its termination; (3) at least twelve months before the expiration of an appointment after two or more years of service at the University.
 The University normally shall notify faculty members of the terms and conditions of their renewals by March 31, but in no case shall such information be given later than April 15.

-The requirements for written notice of nonrenewal shall apply as well to anyone with an academic appointment other than as instructor, assistant professor, associate professor, or professor, except that different notice requirements may be agreed to in writing between such a faculty member and the University.
+The requirements for written notice of nonrenewal also shall apply to anyone with an academic appointment other than as instructor, assistant professor, associate professor, or professor, as well as to faculty on the School of Medicine’s Research Track, except that different notice requirements may be agreed to in writing between such a faculty member and the University.

 If any other minimum notice date is not met, the faculty member shall have the option of remaining at the University for an additional academic year, or for the length of the period of his/her last appointment if that period is shorter than one academic year.